cirosantilli/linux-cheat/sandbox.md

+#Sandbox

-This section discusses how to run untrusted code in a sandboxed environment.
+How to run untrusted code in a sandboxed environment that limits its capabilities.

 It appears that safe and low overhead virtualization is not yet a well achieved goal, and there is a log of work being put into it today.